neondatabase/website/content/docs/introduction/manage-billing.md

 1. Navigate to the **Billing** page in the Neon Console.
 2. Select the **Payment method** menu and click **Edit**.
+3. A link verification code is sent automatically via SMS to the phone number associated with your account.
+Alternatively, you can have the code sent to the email address associated with your account.
+Enter the provided code.
+4. Update your payment method and click **Save card**.

+If you are unable to access the link verification code required to update your payment method, please contact [support@neon.tech](mailto:support@neon.tech).

 ## Invoices